-iOS 15 beta 8 is now available to developers, as is iPadOS 15 beta 8.
-If you want to know whether or not your device is compatible with iOS 15 or iPadOS 15, we put together the full list below containing every supported device.
+iOS 15.1 beta 4 is now available to developers, as is iPadOS 15.1 beta 4.
+If you want to know whether or not your device is compatible with iOS 15 or iPadOS 15, we put together a full list below containing every supported device.
 If your device is on the list, you’re good to go:

 iPhone 12 mini